billroy/notesoup/INSTALL-Heroku.md

 	heroku login

-Once you are logged into Heroku and the credential formalities are complete, continue with the deployment procedure here.
+Once you are logged into Heroku and the credential formalities are complete, continue below.

 ### The Recipe: Deploying Note Soup to Heroku